sparkflows/sparkflows-docs/docs/user-guide/web-app/creating-anlaytics-app.rst

       :width: 70%

-Step 3 : Open the Create Analytics Applications Page
+Step 3 : Open the Create Analytics Application Page
 -------------------------

 #.
-From the Applications page, click on the **Create** button to reach the Create Analytics Applications page.
+From the Applications page, click on the **Create** button to reach the Create Analytics Application page.

    .. figure:: ../../_assets/web-app/create-analytical-app/applications-tab.png
       :alt: web-app